actions/importer-labs/azure_devops/readme.md

 1. Create an Azure DevOps personal access token with the following scopes:

 - To do so, navigate to your organization `https://dev.azure.com/{organization}`.
+- Click `User settings` in the top right corner of the screen.
 - Click `Personal access tokens`.
 - Select `+ New Token`
 - Name your token, select the organization where you want to use the token, and then set your token to automatically expire after a set number of days.